- Applications close

 - be available to visit the Toowong, Kenmore and possibly other rotary clubs to report on your experience.

 About the scholarship

-In 2015, Rotary extended the program to fund two third year nursing students from QUT to undertake a clinical practice experience in a remote or indigenous clinic or hospital in Queensland for four weeks.
+In 2015, Rotary extended the program, creating the Rotary Feros Nursing Students’ Grants, to fund 2 – 4 third year nursing students from QUT to undertake a clinical practice experience in a remote or Indigenous clinic or hospital in Queensland for six weeks.
 The aim of the nursing grants is to enable students to learn at first hand the range of health conditions that nursing staff in remote areas routinely manage.